 But married filing separately could have some drawbacks.

 Although the tax-rate disparities between single filers and married couples have been lessened in the two lowest tax brackets, spouses who file separately will find the tax rates for them aren't as amenable in the upper ranges.
-In fact, a check of the tax brackets shows married-filing-separately taxpayers face the 28 percent, 33 percent and 35 percent brackets sooner than do other unmarried taxpayers.
+In fact, a check of the tax brackets shows married-filing-separately taxpayers face the 28 percent, 33 percent, 35 percent and 39.6 percent brackets sooner than do other unmarried taxpayers.

-For example, a single filer who earned $75,000 in 2012 would pay a maximum tax rate of 25 percent.
+For example, a single filer with taxable income of $75,000 in 2013 would pay a maximum tax rate of 25 percent.
 But a married taxpayer who earned that same amount and filed a separate return would see a portion of his income fall into the 28 percent bracket.
-And while a single filer can make up to $178,650 and stay in the 28 percent range, a married taxpayer filing separately jumps to the 33 percent bracket when he makes more than $108,725.
+And while a single filer can make up to $183,250 and stay in the 28 percent range, a married taxpayer filing separately jumps to the 33 percent bracket when his taxable income hits $111,526.

 Deduction flexibility also is sacrificed.
 If one spouse itemizes, both must itemize, splitting the items to be listed on a separate Schedule A for each.
 That means a partner with few deductions couldn't use the standard amount and might get cheated when it comes to reducing taxable income.